How to Test Your Application Using a New Version of Alpha Anywhere

 Finish the installation.

-Standard Application Server: Configure the server to launch using a different port number.
-See Running Two Standard Application Server Instances on the Same Hostname Using Different Ports for more information.
+Classic Application Server: Configure the server to launch using a different port number.
+See Running Two Classic Application Server Instances on the Same Hostname Using Different Ports for more information.

 Duplicate the publishing profile for your existing application.